kylecorry31/Trail-Sense/app/src/main/res/raw/importing_maps.md

 ## How to create a map?

-To use maps in Trail Sense, you must enable the "Maps" setting in Trail Sense's "Experimental" settings.
-Note that maps is far from finished at this point, so don't make any decisions off of it, and email me at trailsense@protonmail.com with any crashes, bug reports, or feedback.
-I don't have a timeline for when maps will be ready for use.
+To use maps in Trail Sense, you must enable the "Photo Maps" setting in Trail Sense's "Experimental" settings.
+Note that the Photo Maps are not finished at this point, so don't use it for important decisions and always have a backup map.
+Email me at trailsense@protonmail.com with any crashes, bug reports, or feedback.

-From the 'Photo Maps' tool, tap the plus button in the bottom right and give your map a name.
-You will then be prompted to select an image of a map.
-At this time, the image must already exist on your phone, so you may need to have downloaded a map image or taken a picture already.
-After selecting a map you can open it from the list and calibrate it.
+From the "Photo Maps" tool, tap the plus button the the bottom right, and choose how you want to import your map.
+Give it a name, outline the map in the photo, and then rotate it so North is pointed up.
+Now the map is ready to be calibrated.

 CalTopo is a great source for downloading high quality trail maps, which are easy to calibrate in Trail Sense.
 Just 'print' the map to a Geospatial PDF and Trail Sense can automatically import it and calibrate.

 ## How to calibrate a map?

-Once you select a map, you can drag the corners of the bounding rectangle to the corners of the map, which will make it flat (aspect ratios are a work in progress).
-You can then rotate the map so it faces North.

-After the map image has been corrected, you can calibrate by selecting two known points and entering their real world location.
+Once a map is imported, you will need to calibrate it using two known points.

 ### With beacons